cXu-01/genomics-annotation-service/README.md

 # genomics-annotation-service

-An advanced web framework, designed on the principles of [Flask](http://flask.pocoo.org/), constructed specifically for our capstone project.
-It comes with advanced user authentication mechanisms using [Globus Auth](https://docs.globus.org/api/auth), modular templates for flexibility and custom styling options powered by [Bootstrap](http://getbootstrap.com/).
+An advanced web framework, designed on the principles of [Flask](http://flask.pocoo.org/).It comes with advanced user authentication mechanisms using [Globus Auth](https://docs.globus.org/api/auth), modular templates for flexibility and custom styling options powered by [Bootstrap](http://getbootstrap.com/).

 ## Directory Structure